kkalouli/XplaiNLI/README.md

 # Demo
 Check out XplaiNLI under http://bit.ly/XplaiNLI

+If you are rather interested in the performance of XplaiNLI, check out our online demo: http://bit.ly/Hy-NLI

 # License
 Copyright 2020 Aikaterini-Lida Kalouli and Rita Sevastjanova.
 GKR is a free-software discributed under the conditions of the Apache License 2.0, without warranty.
 See LICENSE file for more details.
 You should have received a copy of the LICENSE file with the source code.
 If not, please visit http://www.apache.org/licenses/ for more information.